atikeee/atikeee.github.io/docs/howto/bridge.md

     - partner calls major after a pass
     - 2♣ -> 3 card support with 10~ pts

-### defence of 1 level call: cue bidding / unusal 2N
+### Overcall - defence of 1 level call: cue bidding / unusal 2N
+	- 2 type of cue bidding one in 2nd seat as an opener and one in 3rd seat as responder.
-	- cue bidding applies when there is Trump support but little less than game point. mainly for major. (https://www.youtube.com/watch?v=Dag8LscJHEs)
+	- cue bidding applies when there is Trump support but little less than game point. mainly for major.on third seat (https://www.youtube.com/watch?v=Dag8LscJHEs)
     - no min point requires
     - typically good for weak / very strong.
     - [cue biding](https://bridgebum.com/michaels_cuebid.php)